Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

   * Webhooks form a notification system for every secure action on your site.
   * Webhooks return an event object, containing all the relevant information about the action, including the type of action, and the data associated with it.
   * If the user leaves the page before the order is complete but the payment goes through, the billing details and shipping address will be sent with the payment and can be accessed via webhooks.
+* Login validation
+  * If a logged-out user tries to access a restricted page, they will be redirected to the login page.
+  * If a logged-in user without access rights tries to access a restricted page, it redirects them to the homepage, and presents them with a message saying 'You do not have access to this page'.

 [Back to the top](#testing-steps)